kormax/apple-enhanced-contactless-polling/README.md

 When first researching the topic of ECP, in some rare situations I noticed that some brochures refer to ECP as "Enhanced Contactless Protocol".
 The first assumption was either that it was a gaslight to put potential researchers off the track, or that it was a simple mistake when creating the material.

 When looking into some promotional documents, "Enhanced Contactless Protocol" arose once again, this time in a context of "DESFire ECP compatability mode", which rang a bell.
-After a bit of brute force analysis, it turned out that DESFire protocol indeed has a special command, created only for iPhones, the sole purpose of which is to notify a device that a transaction was done successfully.
+After a bit of analysis, it turned out that DESFire protocol indeed has a special command created specifically for Apple devices, the sole purpose of which is to notify a device that a transaction has been done successfully.
-This makes me think that ECP (Polling) and ECP (Protocol) are indeed two different terms when used by Apple or their partners.
+This leads to thought that ECP (Polling) and ECP (Protocol) are indeed two different terms when used by Apple and/or their partners.
 In conlusion, a new explanation for ECP (Protocol) has been formulated.

 **Enhanced Contactless Protocol** is a protocol that implements commands that allow to explicitly notify an end device about the state of a transaction, without resorting to making any assumptions about a particular command sequence or operations that need to be done in order for a transaction to be deemed successful (or not).